 In order to register for a state certification exam, a student must be released by a college or university who verifies that they are prepared.
-A CTX teacher candidate is eligible to be released to take a certification exam while enrolled in or after completing EDU 4101 Teacher ED Seminar and after meeting established criteria as stated in the EDU 4101 syllabus.
+A CTX teacher candidate is eligible to be released to take a certification exam after being accepted into Benchmark 2 and after meeting established criteria as stated in the EDU 4101 Teacher ED Seminar syllabus.
+This usually happens while enrolled in or after completing EDU 4101.